Frequently Asked Questions

 If you choose slow mode, the Session application runs in the background and periodically polls its swarm (see What is a swarm) for new messages.
 If a new message is found, it is presented to you as a local notification on your device.

 If you choose fast mode, Session will use Google’s FCM push notification service to deliver push notifications to your device.
 This requires that your device IP address and unique push notification token are exposed to a Google operated push notification server.
-Additionally, you will expose your Account ID and unique push notification token to an OPTF operated push notification server, for the purpose of providing the actual notifications to the Google FCM server.
+Additionally, you will expose your Account ID and unique push notification token to an STF operated push notification server, for the purpose of providing the actual notifications to the Google FCM server.

 These exposures are fairly minimal, Google will likely already know your device’s IP address through telemetry data or other applications on your device using push notifications.
-Registration of your Account ID and unique push notification token to the OPTF push notification server is necessary for detection and signalling of new messages and is low impact as registration occurs using onion requests meaning your Account ID and push notification token are never tied to any real world identifier (such as your IP address).
+Registration of your Account ID and unique push notification token to the STF push notification server is necessary for detection and signalling of new messages and is low impact as registration occurs using onion requests, meaning your Account ID and push notification token are never tied to any real world identifier (such as your IP address).

 iOS